-On Tuesday, 14th February 2023, the feast of the two saintly brothers, St. Cyril and St. Methodius, the Apostolic Nuncio to Ghana, the Most Rev. Henryk M. Jagodzinski, announced at the Holy Spirit Cathedral, Adabraka, that the Holy Father, Pope Francis, has appointed two Auxiliary Bishops for the Archdiocese of Accra.
+On Tuesday, 14th February, 2023, the feast of the two saintly brothers, St. Cyril and St. Methodius, the Apostolic Nuncio to Ghana, the Most Rev. Henryk M. Jagodzinski, announced at the Holy Spirit Cathedral, Adabraka, that the Holy Father, Pope Francis, had appointed two Auxiliary Bishops for the Archdiocese of Accra.
 The appointees were Rev. Fr.
 John Kobina Louis and Rev. Fr.
 Anthony Narh Asare.
-The former has been assigned the Titular See of Fesseiin Numidia, an ancient Diocese which was located in present-day Algeria.
+The latter has been assigned the Titular See of Castelloin Numidia, an ancient Diocese which was located in present-day Algeria.

 BIRTH AND BAPTISM

 Msgr.
 Anthony Narh is the fifth born of eight children to Mr. Lawrence Ebenezer Asare-Kwao and Mrs. Helen Teiko Asare-Kwao Kwao (née, Opata; deceased on Friday, 7th August 2020).
 He was born on 29th December, 1965 at the St. Martin de Porres Clinic at Agormanya OdumaseKrobo in the Eastern Region of Ghana.

 He was baptised by Rev. Fr.
 G. Wilson, SVD on 16th January 1966 at the Holy Trinity Catholic Church at Agormanya.